Night at the Museum: Plot

-In Brooklyn, Larry Daley is an aspiring inventor bouncing between jobs and apartments.
-His ex-wife Erica is sympathetic, but considers him a bad example to their ten-year-old son Nick, and Larry worries that Nick admires Erica's fiancé Don instead.
-Larry is hired as the night security guard at the Museum of Natural History, replacing retiring guard Cecil Fredericks and his colleagues Gus and Reginald.
-Cecil gives Larry an instruction manual, warning him not to "let anything in... or out".
+In New York City, Larry Daley is a divorced aspiring inventor bouncing between jobs and apartments.
+His ex-wife Erica is sympathetic to his situation, but considers him a bad example to their ten-year-old son Nick, an elementary schooler who considers quitting ice hockey and plans to become a bond trader like Erica's fiancé Don when he grows up.
+This makes Larry worry that Nick admires Don instead of him, especially after Nick decides to invite Don to Career Day at his school.

+Cecil Fredericks, an elderly night security guard about to retire from the Museum of Natural History, hires Larry despite his unpromising resume.
+The museum, which is rapidly losing money, plans to replace Cecil and his colleagues, Reginald and Gus, with one guard.
+Before his first night on the job, Cecil gives Larry an instruction manual on his job duties and warns him to "not let anything in... or out."

-On his first night, Larry discovers that the museum's exhibits come to life after sunset, including: "Rexy", a playful Tyrannosaurus skeleton; Dexter, a mischievous stuffed capuchin monkey who destroys Larry's manual, and other taxidermied animals; rival miniature civilizations depicting the Old West, Ancient Rome, and Ancient Maya; a chewing gum-loving Easter Island Moai; wax models of Attila the Hun, American Civil War soldiers, and pyromaniacal Neanderthals, as well as Sacagawea, who is encased in glass.
-A mounted Teddy Roosevelt rescues Larry from feuding miniature leaders Jedediah and Octavius, and explains that ever since an ancient Egyptian artifact – the Golden Tablet of Pharaoh Ahkmenrah – arrived in 1952, the exhibits come to life each night, but turn to dust if outside the museum at sunrise.
-As Teddy helps restore order, Larry learns that Teddy loves Sacagawea but is too shy to speak to her.
+On his first night, Larry discovers that the museum's exhibits come to life after sunset, including: "Rexy", a Tyrannosaurus skeleton that behaves like a playful dog; Dexter, a mischievous stuffed capuchin monkey who destroys Larry's manual, along with other taxidermied animals, and later takes his keys; rival miniature civilizations depicting the American Frontier, Ancient Rome, and Ancient Maya; a chewing gum-loving Easter Island Moai who calls Larry "Dum-Dum"; American Civil War soldier mannequins; and wax models of Attila the Hun and some of his men, pyromaniacal Neanderthals, and Sacagawea, who is encased in glass and cannot hear anything.
+A horse-mounted Theodore Roosevelt rescues Larry from feuding miniature leaders Jedediah and Octavius, and explains that ever since an ancient Egyptian artifact—the Golden Tablet of Pharaoh Ahkmenrah—arrived in 1952, the exhibits come to life each night, but will turn to dust if left outside the museum at sunrise.
+As Theodore helps restore order, Larry learns that Theodore is in love with Sacagawea but is too shy to speak to her.